Confluence of conditional rewriting modulo: Conclusion and future work

-Although CCPs and CVPs were already used in proofs of confluence of \gtrs{s}, here CCPs are used not only to deal with overlaps between rules of $R^\RMabbr$ but also to handle overlaps between rules from $R^\RMabbr$ and $\eqoriented{E}$.
-Furthermore, we have introduced the notion of \emph{parametric} CVP, which are used in several novel ways specific for proving $E$-confluence, as in the definitions of $\CVPofR(E)$, $\CVPofEqOne(\cR)$, $\CVPofPStickel(\cR)$, and $\CVPofPStickel(E)$.
-Besides, DCPs have been introduced here and showed useful to \emph{disprove} $E$-confluence, although can also be dismissed under some conditions (Theorem \ref{TheoEConfluenceWithoutDCPs}).
-Finally, we have also introduced LCCPs as an alternative to ECCPs to avoid the computation of $E$-unifiers in proofs of $E$-confluence, thus leading to a finite representation of local confluence and coherence peaks $\peakOf{\cR,E}{\cR}$ and $\peakOf{\cR,E}{E}$.
+Then, we have shown how to prove $E$-confluence of $\cR$ as the joinability of different families of conditional critical pairs (CCPs) and conditional variable pairs (CVPs) obtained from the equations $E$ and rules $R$ of $\cR$.
+Although CCPs and CVPs were already used in proofs of confluence of \gtrs{s}, here CCPs are used not only to deal with overlaps between rules of $R$ but also to handle overlaps between rules from $R$ and $\eqoriented{E}$.
+Furthermore, we consider \emph{parametric} CVPs, which are used in several novel ways specific for proving $E$-confluence, as in the definitions of $\CVPofR(E)$, $\CVPofEqOne(\cR)$, $\CVPofPStickel(\cR)$, and $\CVPofPStickel(E)$.
+We have also introduced \emph{Logic-Based Conditional Critical Pairs} (LCCPs) as an alternative to $E$-critical CCPs to avoid the computation of $E$-unifiers in proofs of $E$-confluence, thus leading to proofs of $E$-confluence which always rely on \emph{finite} sets of conditional pairs.
+Besides, \emph{Down Conditional Pairs} (DCPs) have been introduced here and showed useful to \emph{disprove} $E$-confluence.
 As far as we know, CVPs, DCPs, and LCCPs have not been used yet in proofs of $E$-confluence.

-The discussed examples (see also Section \ref{SecRelatedWork}) show that the new techniques are useful, not only for \egtrs{s} which cannot be seen as already existing rewriting-based systems (for instance, $\cR$ in Examples \ref{ExSumListsA} and \ref{ExEvenEq}), but also for those which can be seen as \etrs{s} (e.g., $\cR$ in Examples \ref{ExHuet80_RemarkPage818}, \ref{ExPeakNoCPs}, and \ref{ExHuet80_RemarkPage818variant}) or conditional rewrite theories (e.g., $\cR$ in Example \ref{ExRModuloAndRrelativeE}) as existing results cannot appropriately handle them.

-\textbf{Future work.} Much work remains to be done for a \emph{practical} use of these new proposals.

-First, $E$-termination of \egtrs{s} $\cR$, which is required in our main results, is underexplored to date.
-As discussed in Section \ref{SecETerminationOfEGTRSs}, the (automatic) computation of models of $\GLtheory_{\cR/E}$ making $\rewmodulo{}$ well-founded is possible by using existing tools (e.g., \AGES{} or \MaceFour{}) is an interesting starting point, but the development of more specific techniques would be necessary.